khoidt2604/EDA_tech_layoffs_sql/README.md

 # 📊 Tech Layoffs Exploratory Data Analysis in SQL

 This repository contains my SQL project for exploratory data analysis (EDA) on a tech layoffs dataset.
-Using the cleaned layoffs table from my previous SQL data-cleaning project, I explored patterns in layoffs across companies, industries, countries, locations, years, and funding levels.
+Using the cleaned layoffs table from my previous SQL data-cleaning project, I explored patterns in layoffs across companies, industries, countries, years, and company stages.

 ---

 ## 📌 Introduction

-This project focuses on exploring trends and patterns in a layoffs dataset using SQL.
+This project focuses on exploring trends and patterns in a tech layoffs dataset using SQL.
 After cleaning the raw data in a separate preprocessing workflow, I used SQL queries to investigate the scale, timing, and distribution of layoffs across the tech sector.

-The project demonstrates how SQL can be used not only for data cleaning, but also for meaningful business analysis and trend discovery.
+The analysis shows how SQL can be used not only for cleaning data, but also for extracting meaningful business insights from structured datasets.

 ---

 ## 💡 Motivation

-Layoffs data can reveal important patterns about economic conditions, industry risk, startup funding pressure, and company performance over time.
+Layoffs data can reveal important patterns about economic pressure, industry instability, startup funding challenges, and company-level risk over time.

 The goal of this project is to use SQL-based exploratory analysis to answer questions such as: